 In California, Eagle Crest Energy Co. has set up a partnership with NextEra Energy, Inc. (NYSE:NEEC) to build a 1.3 gigawatt, pumped-hydro facility near Desert Center.
 The project, which will cost $2 billion, has already been approved by federal regulators and could stockpile enough electricity to power nearly 1 million homes.

-In Virginia, Dominion Energy Inc. (NYSE:DD) and American Electric Power (NYSE:AEPD) Appalachian Power are each looking into adding a new facility in Virginia’s southwestern coalfield region.
+In Virginia, Dominion Energy Inc. (NYSE:DC) and American Electric Power (NYSE:AEPC) Appalachian Power are each looking into adding a new facility in Virginia’s southwestern coalfield region.
 One huge advantage of these types of projects over batteries – should large enough batteries ever be developed – is that they offer high capacity, last for a century or more and are virtually maintenance free.